Every September is Teen Suicide Prevention Awareness Month

 Social Media and Digital Outreach

-Throughout September, Teen Lifeline posts daily resources, educational content, how-to guides, and facts on teen mental health and suicide prevention across Facebook @TeenLifeline, Instagram @teen_lifeline, Twitter @602248TEEN, and LinkedIn @Teen Lifeline.
+Throughout September, Teen Lifeline posts resources, educational content, how-to guides, and facts on teen mental health and suicide prevention across Facebook @TeenLifeline, Instagram @teen_lifeline, Twitter @602248TEEN, LinkedIn @Teen Lifeline, and TikTok @602248teen.

-Additionally, we produce a series of PSAs each year featuring Arizona high school football players encouraging troubled teens to reach out to our hotline for help.
-These messages of hope are channeled through teen athlete social media accounts and other outlets to reach thousands of their peers.
+Additionally, each year we share our Messages of Hope series: PSAs featuring Arizona high school student-athletes and band members encouraging troubled teens to reach out to our hotline for help.
+These messages of hope are channeled through the teens’ social media accounts and other outlets to reach thousands of their peers.

 Follow us on social media: